ahorovit/LEAP_Legends/README.md

 1. .../drawing/Model.java
   * Establishes the game environment.
 2. .../drawing/GameImage.java
- -- Instantiates the game model and presents the game on the screen.
+  * Instantiates the game model and presents the game on the screen.
 3. .../pieces/*.java
- -- Encode all game objects and dictate their roles in the game.
+  * Encode all game objects and dictate their roles in the game.

 ## How to view Collaborators' work:
 Navigate to LEAP_Legends/Eclipse_Project/src/com/JAAAM/Hex_v07

 4. .../*.java
- -- Encode the Android menu and wrapper environment around the game itself
+  * Encode the Android menu and wrapper environment around the game itself

 Thanks for your interest.
 Please contact me if you have any suggestions or find interesting application for this project.

 --Adin

-1. First ordered list item
-2. Another item
-  * Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number
-  1. Ordered sub-list
-4. And another item.

-   Some text that should be aligned with the above item.

-* Unordered list can use asterisks
-- Or minuses
-+ Or pluses